roadrunner-server/docs/http/http.md

       # Used to create LE account.
 Mandatory.
 Error on empty.
       email: you-email-here@email

-      # Alternate port for the http challenge.
+      # Alternate port for the HTTP challenge.
 Challenge traffic should be redirected to this port if overridden.
       #
       # Optional.
 Default: 80
       alt_http_port: 80